mtgjson/mtgjson-website/docs/data-models/keywords/index.md

 ---
 {
-  "title": "Keywords",
-  "schema": "keywords",
+  'title': 'Keywords',
+  'schema': 'keywords',
+  'meta':
-  "meta": [
+    [
-    {
-      "name": "description",
-      "content": "The Keywords Data Model describes a list of all keywords used on a Card.", },
+      { 'name': 'description', 'content': 'The Keywords Data Model describes a list of all keywords used on a Card.' }, {
-    {
-      "name": "og:description",
+        'name': 'og:description',
-      "content": "The Keywords Data Model describes a list of all keywords used on a Card.", },
+        'content': 'The Keywords Data Model describes a list of all keywords used on a Card.', },
-    {
-      "name": "keywords",
-      "content": "mtg, magic: the gathering, mtgjson, json, keywords", }
+      { 'name': 'keywords', 'content': 'mtg, magic: the gathering, mtgjson, json, keywords' }, ],
-  ]
 }
 ---